ThirVondukr/passlib/docs/password_hash_api.rst

         and ``salt_size`` values that are too low or too high, ``salt`` strings that are too large.

-        This option is supported by most of the hashes in Passlib.

         .. versionadded:: 1.6

 .. _context-keywords: